Food-Health

 The time of day sugar is consumed significantly impacts the body.
 Morning sugar intake causes higher Glycaemic spikes due to post-fasting reactions.
 The best time to consume sweets is around 4 PM, or at least after lunch.

-Dark chocolate can be a good treat option; it has a lower impact on blood sugar spikes.
+Dark chocolate (Seventy Percent Cocoa) can be a good treat option; it has a lower impact on blood sugar spikes.

 Cancer and Cell